Find online courses made by experts from around the world.

 as in every Ladakhi market, along with other up-markets of various

 prepared & scrumptuous nuts and fruits.

-Ladakh, as most mountain kingdoms, is known for prolific production of organic grainstuffs, such as barley (nas), buckwheat, and most recently wheat (troe).
+Ladakh, as in most mountain kingdoms, is known for its prolific production of organic grainstuffs, such as barley (nas), buckwheat, and most recently wheat (troe).